 As a leading learning organisation we have committed to:

 - Help 2m additional customers to start saving by 2023

 - Get 100% front-line colleagues professionally qualified/ accredited within first 18 months in role

 - Extend our Social Mobility Apprenticeship Programme across the UK

 How we put learning into action

 - MoneySense – we’ve helped 10m young people learn about money since we established MoneySense in 1994.
 More about MoneySense

-- Financial Health Checks – we helped over 990,000 customers organise their finances, achieve their goals and make more of important life moments through a free, personalised one-to-one Financial Health Check.
-Available in branch, via telephone and video banking.
+- Financial Health Checks – we've helped over 936k customers organise their finances, achieve their goals and make more of important life moments through a free, personalised one-to-one Financial Health Check in 2021.
+Available online, over the phone, or via video banking.
 More about Financial Health Checks

-- Saving - we’ve helped over 600k customers to start saving this year.
+- Saving - we’ve helped over 470k additional customers to start saving in 2021.
 More about our Savings

-- Social Mobility Apprenticeship Programme - is expanding to include London, Edinburgh and Manchester.
+- Social Mobility Apprenticeship Programme - has expanded to include London, Edinburgh, Manchester, Bristol and Birmingham.
 We give new candidates from under-represented backgrounds the opportunity to develop future skills and capabilities.
 An example of some of our digital apprenticeships in the Programme.

 - Expertise – we maintain our professional membership with the Chartered Banker Institute and our colleagues meet annual CPD requirements.
-The Chartered Banker Institute is the UK’s only and world’s oldest professional body for banking.
+The Chartered Banker Institute is the largest professional body for bankers in the UK.
 More about our Accreditations